1536 Connecticut Ave. NW

-As Al Chop revealed in his Sign Historical Group oral history interview, the Air Force policy was if asked about a certain case, the Air Force would release the details.
+As Al Chop revealed in his Sign Historical Group oral history interview, the Air Force policy was, if asked about a certain case, the Air Force would release the details.
 Chop said that Keyhoe had a good network feeding him leads and he also had access to newspaper clippings and was able to ask about many cases which the Air Force released to him in 1952.
-Keyhoe was very persistant and would not go away or could not be discourage with a simple, "no." Chop said when he came to work, he would find Keyhoe already there with more questions for him.
+Keyhoe was very persistant and would not go away or could not be discouraged with a simple, "no." Chop said when he came to work, he would find Keyhoe already there with more questions for him.
 An important point was: one still had to know about a case to get the details.
 Later, the policy was not so open which led to charges of cover up.

 1. Laredo Air Force Base, Tex., December 4, 1952.
 Air Force pilot's "fight" with a UFO.